 A tiny beach town 270 away from Chennai is best known as the Danish town of India.
 Beautiful shores and brilliant architecture across the town, Tranquebar is best known for its scenic beauty.
 Temples, churches and museums, one can see mixes of the Danish, British, German and French colonies that once made Tranquebar their home.

-Located 160 km from Chennai, a tiny coastal town with just about a million people living in harmony, Pondicherry is certainly a place that deserves your time.
+Located 160 km from Madras, a tiny coastal town with just about a million people living in harmony, Pondicherry is certainly a place that deserves your time.
 Artsy and ‘too-French’ in design, this beautiful town has some of the cleanest beaches in India, quirkiest cafes and the serene Auroville.

 The most popular and favorite hill station of South India, Ooty is a land of lush tea gardens, hilly landscape, and sparkling lakes and waterfalls.
 With beautiful estates, and pleasant weather, Ooty makes for a perfect holiday destination.
 This beautiful tourist hotspot is best explored by taking a road trip from the city.